-- (1) A summary of the methodologies used to determine the Nominated EE - (2) A description of why the methodology or combination of methodologies selected is the most appropriate, relative for its project. - (3)A description of any variables that affect the project's electrical demand (such as outside temperature, time of day, process changes, occupancy, etc.) that will be measured or monitored and used in the determination of the Nominated EE Value during the defined EE Performance Hours. - (4) All substantive assumptions for the project's Nominated EE Value, including but not limited to, baseline demand consumption, post-installation demand consumption, process changes, and measure life. - (5) Specifications of the equipment or types of equipment for projects being installed and/or modified.
-The information may include, but is not limited to. engineering analysis utilized to specify equipment, program design measures and or practices, or applications of equipment, measure or practice relative to end use or processes in the facility.
+- 1. A summary of the methodologies used to determine the Nominated EE Value and Capacity Performance value. - 2.
+A description of why the methodology or combination of methodologies selected is the most appropriate, relative for its project. - 3.
+A description of any variables that affect the project's electrical demand (such as outside temperature, time of day, process changes, occupancy, etc.) that will be measured or monitored and used in the determination of the Nominated EE Value during the defined EE Performance Hours and in determination of the Capacity Performance value considering the defined EE Performance Hours and winter performance hours. - 4.
+All substantive assumptions for the project's Nominated EE Value and Capacity Performance value, including but not limited to, baseline demand consumption, post-installation demand consumption, process changes, and measure life. - Specifications of the equipment or types of equipment for projects being installed and/or modified.
+The information may include, but is not limited to, engineering analysis utilized to specify equipment, program design measures and or practices, or applications of equipment, measure or practice relative to end use or processes in the facility.

-If one or more of the variables that will be measured or monitored and/or assumptions that will be used in the determination of the EE Resource's Nominated EE Value during the defined EE Performance Hours are not known at the time the EE Resource Provider submits its Initial M&V Plan to PJM for review and approval, the EE Resource Provider may provide alternative information and/or forecasts and indicate the portion of the Nominated EE Value associated with such measurement and monitoring variables and/or assumptions and explain the basis for such forecasts.
+If one or more of the variables that will be measured or monitored and/or assumptions that will be used in the determination of the EE Resource's Nominated EE Value and Capacity Performance value during the defined EE Performance Hours and winter performance hours are not known at the time the EE Resource Provider submits its Initial M&V Plan to PJM for review and approval, the EE Resource Provider may provide alternative information and/or forecasts and indicate the portion of the Nominated EE Value and Capacity Performance value associated with such measurement and monitoring variables and/or assumptions and explain the basis for such forecasts.